Velocy-Laboratories/.github/profile/README.md

 ### I have a cool idea!
 That's cool!
 If you match our current branche and want us to know about your idea and how we could solve a specific problem with it, don't hesitate to write your idea into an email. (hey@velocy.cloud)

+> Our domains you can trust: velocy.cloud, velocy.xyz, velocy.dev